-May 5 • Nordic Needlework Cafe: Needleworkers of all stripes and skill levels are invited to this monthly knit and needlework cafe.
+July 6 • Nordic Needlework Cafe: Needleworkers of all stripes and skill levels are invited to this monthly knit and needlework cafe.
 1pm–4pm at the National Nordic Museum.
-DETAILS

-June 9 • SRSCA Book Club.
-This months book is the YA fantasy novel The Casket of Time by Andri Snær Magnason.
+September 8 • SRSCA Book Club.
+This month's book is Snare, the first book in the Reykjavik Noir Trilogy Snare by Lilja Sigurðardóttir.
+Drug running, crime, and volcanoes!
 Email Alicia for meeting time and place.

 August 22–25 • Nordic Sól.
 A re-imagining of the National Nordic Museum's Viking Days festival, highlighting Nordic nations that touch the Arctic Circle, including Greenland, Iceland, and Sápmi.
 DETAILS.